epadam/Production-Time-Series-Prediction-System/CICD.md

 In this setup, the pipeline and its components are built, tested, and packaged when new code is committed or pushed to the source code repository.
 Besides building packages, container images, and executables, the CI process can include the following tests:

-- Unit testing your feature engineering logic.
+- Unit testing your feature engineering logic. (tfx does this?)

 - Unit testing the different methods implemented in your model.
 For example, you have a function that accepts a categorical data column and you encode the function as a one-hot feature.